RomaSRS/rsschool-cv/cv.md

 ### 6. Experience.

 I have no experience in programming, only solving any tasks in teaching JS and HTML.
+[Link to my portfolio](https://happy-boyd-4e31bd.netlify.com/)

 ### 7. Education.